-Kent Justice co-anchors News4Jax 11 p.m. newscasts weeknights with Joy Purdy, and hosts "This Week in Jacksonville," Channel 4's hot topics and politics public affairs show each Sunday morning at 9 a.m..
+Kent Justice co-anchors News4Jax 10 p.m. and 11 p.m. newscasts weeknights and hosts "This Week in Jacksonville," Channel 4's hot topics and politics public affairs show each Sunday morning at 9 a.m.
 Civic leaders, business professionals, and nonprofit activists spend time in conversation with Kent about the big issues in our area.

-As our political reporter, Kent has covered national political party conventions and local races for public office and everything in between.
-Kent covers military affairs in addition to campaigns and legislation.
-Kent is a seasoned debate moderator, hosting congressional candidates for District 4 and District 5, in addition to candidates for state attorney, during an unprecedented three debates in three nights week in August 2016.
+As political reporter, Kent has covered inaugurations, national political party conventions and local races for public office (and everything in between).
+Kent is a seasoned debate moderator, working alongside Jake Tapper for CNN in a nationwide televised debate between Florida Govs.
+Rick Scott and Charlie Crist in 2014.
+Most recently, Kent hosted a debate or a forum with the leading gubernatorial candidates in Florida ahead of the primary election.
+He has also moderated debates for congressional candidates for District 4 and District 5, in addition to candidates for state attorney, during an unprecedented three-debates-in-three-nights in August 2016.

 Kent says he has a passion for sharing the important stories in each person’s life, through any medium available.
 “The assignment I truly loved, though, was as a consumer advocate.
 Working to help people solve their problems, especially when they were being taken advantage of.
 That’s so rewarding to me.”

 He has reported in Columbus, Ohio, in California (Santa Barbara and the Central Coast), in South Dakota and in Montana.
 Kent launched his professional journalism career at 17 years old as a sports writer for a large San Francisco area newspaper chain.